Janardan Sharma

-Janardan Sharma (जनार्दन शर्मा 'प्रभाकर') is a Nepalese politician and former Finance and Home Minister of Nepal.
-Sharma currently chairs Progressive Campaign, Nepal.
+Janardan Sharma Prabhakar (Note: जनार्दन शर्मा प्रभाक) (born 15 April 1963) is a Nepali politician who is the leader of the Pragatisheel Loktantrik Party (PLP).
+He was former Finance and Home Minister of Nepal.
 He is widely remembered for his tenure as Energy minister when he ended loadshedding, which had been occurring for up to 18 hours per day.

 A four-time parliamentarian and joint general secretary of CPN (Maoist Centre), Sharma was the single leader to have been elected from same constituency for four consecutive terms within CPN (Maoist Centre) till he announced his own Progressive Campaign, Nepal under support of leaders including former minister Sudan Kirati and Ram Karki.
 Sharma was a leader of the CPN (Maoist Centre) during the insurgency period and served as one of the 4 deputy commanders of the Nepali People's Liberation Army.

 Political life

 One among the four deputy commanders of People's Liberation Army, Nepal, Sharma is well known for his strong holds in Karnali region while he bagged four consecutive wins from Western Rukum 1 (constituency) while within CPN (Maoist Centre) party.

 Sharma has previously been Minister of Home Affairs, Energy and Peace and Reconstruction of Nepal.
 He is known for his tenure as Energy minister when he significantly reduced loadshedding, which had been occurring for up to 18 hours per day.